Math Optimization models that integrate multiple business’ areas

 Your cutoffs and sequence incur higher mining rates and stocks?

-When using MiningMath, it is possible to define the pit limit and mine schedule simultaneously.
-That is, to determine which blocks should be mined, when this should happen and to where they should be sent to maximize the NPV, while respecting production and operational constraints, slope angles, discount rate, stockpiles, among others, all performed straight from the block model.
-This means that the steps of pit optimization, pushback and scheduling are not obtained separately, but in a single and optimized process.
+When using MiningMath’ global mining optimization, it is possible to define the pit limit and mine schedule simultaneously.
+That is, to determine which blocks should be mined, when this should happen and to where they should be sent to maximize the NPV.
+All that is made while respecting production and operational constraints, slope angles, discount rate, stockpiles, and so.
+Moreover, everything is performed in a single-step, straight from the block model.
+This means that the steps of pit optimization, pushback and scheduling are not obtained separately, but in a single, global and optimized process.

 MiningMath acknowledges that each project has its own characteristics.
 Thus, it also allows you to choose which workflow fits best in your demand and decide which one should be used.
 For example, you could use it to define your Super Best Case for free.
-As MiningMath optimizes all periods simultaneously, without the need for revenue factors, it has the potential to find higher NPVs than traditional best case procedures based on LG/Pseudoflow nested pits, which do not account for processing capacities (gap problems), cutoff policy optimization and discount rate.
-Usually, these and many other real-life aspects are only accounted for later, through a stepwise process, limiting the potentials of the project.
+As MiningMath’s global mining optimization finds all periods simultaneously it has the potential to find higher NPVs.
+There is no need to use revenue factors.
+Hence, results are usually better when compared to traditional best case procedures based on LG/Pseudoflow nested pits, which do not account for processing capacities (gap problems), cutoff policy optimization and discount rate.
+Most commonly, these and many other real-life aspects are only accounted for later, through a stepwise process, limiting the potentials of the project.

-MiningMath also offers the option of producing Optimized Pushbacks with controlled ore production and operational designs to guide your mine sequencing.
+MiningMath also offers the option of producing Optimized Pushbacks with controlled ore production and operational designs.
 Having this broader view in mind, you are already able to begin the scheduling stage, with Optimized Schedules.
 The block’s periods and destinations optimized by MiningMath could be imported back into your preferred mining package, for comparison, pushback design or scheduling purposes.

 from block model to short-term, schedules, optimized pushbacks or super best case.